giuseppe-velocci/simple-cli-tool/README.md

 - input just the command to test, not application name
 - prompt will be closed after each command as for executable

+## How to add custom commands?
+There are some sample commands in file *./commands.ts*.
+They should provide guidance on how to create a list of `Commands`, also specifying `Params` and `Flags` for each of them.
+For an easy startup just replace the commands inside the array with the new ones (with methods ideally declared in external files).

  ## Get help
  If help is needed at top level typing `help` or `-h` will print the list of available commands with a short description.
  Instead typing `--help` or `-h` flag after a valid command will print the detail for command parameters and flags.